History of sport in Australia: Pre-1800s

 Sport arrived in Australia with the First Fleet in 1788.
-None of the officers and convicts were familiar and comfortable with the sporting traditions of that era – horseracing, cricket, boxing, pedestrianism and sports involving animals, such as cockfighting.
-Although physical survival was rather more important than recreation in the first decades of European settlement, many of the new settlers brought their love of the sport with them.
+None of the officers and convicts were familiar or comfortable with the sporting traditions of that era – horseracing, cricket, boxing, pedestrianism and sports involving animals, such as cockfighting.
+Although physical survival was more important than recreation in the first decades of European settlement, many of the new settlers brought their love of sport with them.
 Lieutenant George Johnston, the first European to set foot ashore at Sydney's Port Jackson, became a prominent breeder of racehorses; Captain Piper, who arrived in Sydney in 1792, was also involved in horseracing.
 Robert Knopwood, Tasmania's first chaplain, was part of the 'shooting and hunting set of the young Viscount Clermont' in England and lost none of his love of sport in the new colony.

 Aboriginal sport, by contrast, did not exist as a separate compartment of life.
-The sports imported from Britain were based on notions of a division between work and leisure; something quite foreign to Aboriginal culture.
+The sports imported from Britain were based on notions of a division between work and leisure, something quite foreign to Aboriginal culture.
 Sport for Aboriginal peoples was inseparable from ritual and daily life; hunting and tracking were part of both work (acquiring food) and leisure.
 Aboriginal sporting traditions included wrestling, spear-throwing contests, sham fights, various types of football using possum-skin balls, spinning discs and stick games.
 Some sports were linked with tracking and hunting while many coast-dwelling Aboriginal peoples were adept at swimming, fishing and canoeing.